Jason-Wei0325/GeoTIFF-to-NetCDF-Converter/README.md

 # GeoTIFF-to-NetCDF-Converter
 This repository provides a Python-based workflow for converting daily GeoTIFF evapotranspiration (ET) products into yearly NetCDF files.
-The implementation is designed for geospatial raster time series and emphasizes correctness, performance, and compatibility with common scientific data standards.

-## Overview

-The script reads daily GeoTIFF files, groups them by year, and stacks them along a time dimension to produce one NetCDF file per year.
-Spatial reference information, resolution, and extent are preserved.
-Temporal information is derived directly from the GeoTIFF filenames using day-of-year (DOY), allowing for non-continuous time series.

 ## Input Data

 ### File Naming Convention

-Input GeoTIFF files must follow this naming pattern:
+Input GeoTIFF files must follow this naming pattern: YYYYDDD.tif

-YYYYDDD.tif

 Where:
 - `YYYY` is the four-digit year